paritytech/finality-grandpa/README.md

 ### Fuzzing

-To run the fuzzing test harness you need to install either `afl` or `cargo-fuzz`:
+To run the fuzzing test harness you need to install either `afl` or `cargo-fuzz` (you'll need a nightly Rust toolchain for this):

 ```sh
 cargo install cargo-fuzz